 All fellows continue with their one-half day per week continuity clinic.
 Fellows receive additional training in outpatient hemodialysis and home dialysis.
 Details of the second year can be found under the respective tracks.

 UCH is a new, state-of-the-art, interdisciplinary and multispecialty academic health center and research facility, opened in 2004.
 This hospital provides care to patients throughout the State of Colorado and has a referral base that includes seven surrounding states.
 Directly adjacent to the medical campus lies the Colorado Science and Technology Park at Fitzsimons, a biotechnology haven complete with cutting-edge patient care and research facilities.
 The hospital serves the basic health care needs of the local community as well as provides advanced quaternary care services including solid organ transplant, bone marrow transplant, stroke care, and advanced critical care.
 Renal Transplant training occurs at the University of Colorado Hospital.

 Denver Health is a Level-One Trauma Center, providing integrated primary and acute care to 25% of the residents of Denver, Colorado.
-Denver Health is a nationally renowned model for “safety net” hospital systems with its unique integration of inpatient, urgent care, and outpatient facilities with shared diagnostic facilities and electronic medical record.
+Denver Health is a nationally renowned model for “safety net” hospital systems with its unique integration of inpatient, urgent care, and outpatient facilities with shared diagnostic facilities and electronic medical records.
 The Denver Health care system consists of a main hospital and 8 outlying community clinics.
 The patient population is very diverse, with a spectrum of indigent to fully-insured patients.
 Additionally, there is a large Spanish-speaking population.

 Denver Veterans Association Medical Center